SupratikSaha/Kaggle-Detecting-Duplicate-Question-Pairs-on-Quora/README.md

 ## Running Code

 Run the \_\_main__.py file.
 It is advised to run the code in pieces.
-For reference, it took me about about 2 days on my HP Spectre i5
+For reference, it took me about 2 days on my HP Spectre i5

 # Model

 - Model uses in total 25 nlp and non-nlp features
 - A 10-fold validation strategy was used
-- A Glove embedding vector and an LSTM model was used to get predictions
+- A Glove embedding vector and a LSTM model was used to get predictions
 - Rare words in questions were replaced by an invalid word indicator "memento"
 - Average ensembling is used to derive final model predictions